ksagep/fifth-milestone-project-bitcoin/README.md

             - Display every hypothesis and their validations

    ## Features
         The application is designed using streamlit library.
 It is has a sidebar menu with five navigation links.

    ### Navigation
         - The dashboard developed is a multipage streamlit application with sidebar navigation checkbox links.
-        - The navigation links provides quick access to the five pages as follows:
+        - The navigation links provides quick access to the four pages as follows:

           - Page 1: Short project summary
           - Page 2: Differences between opening and closing value
           - Page 3: Annual comparison
           - Page 4: Project hypothesis and validation
-          - Page 5: ML performance metrics

 ## Unfixed bugs

 ## Deployment